nus-cs2113-AY2425S1/ip/docs/README.md

 ## Load task

-Allow users to automatically restore tasks which was saved prior to exiting the chatbot, outputs the stored list of task after re-entering the chatbot
+Allow users to automatically restore tasks which was saved prior to exiting the chatbot in a `.txt` file, outputs the stored list of task after re-entering the chatbot

 ### No input needed